 The RS2 may have seemed like an unlikely performance icon, but it began Audi’s tradition of hardcore RS performance models, a tradition that continues today with cars like the RS 6 Avant and RS 5.
 Pray you don’t meet up with one at a stoplight.

 A BMW 7 Series looks better suited to shuttling executives in comfort than carving corners, but the tuning wizards at Alpina think differently.
 The company built a hot rod 7 Series from 2007 to 2008, and it has tuned every generation of BMW’s flagship model since.
-For 2017, the B7’s turbocharged 4.4-liter V8 produces 600 hp and 590 lb-ft of torque, with standard all-wheel drive to ensure all of that power gets to the pavement.
+The current Alpina B7 uses a 4.4-liter twin-turbocharged V8 making 608 hp and 590 lb-ft of torque, with standard all-wheel drive to ensure all of that power gets to the pavement.

 Buick Grand National